 Goaltending Transition

 Pittsburgh’s crease is set for a significant overhaul.
-While veteran Stuart Skinner is a pending UFA and Arturs Silovs is an RFA, Dubas noted a youth movement is imminent.
+While veteran Stuart Skinner is a pending UFA and Arturs Silovs is an RFA, Dubas noted that a youth movement is imminent.
 The organization is high on prospects Sergei Murashov and Joel Blomqvist, both of whom are expected to compete for NHL roster spots this fall.
 Dubas indicated the team will likely retain one of the Skinner/Silovs duo to pair with a rookie, ensuring the “bridge” to the next generation of goaltending begins now.

 Cap Flexibility vs. Long-Term Health